raspy135/Qun-mk2/README.md

 - All parameters in VCF sub-mode
 - VCF Mod Sel
 - VCF Volume
-- 2 / 4 pole
+- 2 / 4 POLE
-- 2nd Filter (When VCF is 2 pole)
+- 2nd Filter (When VCF is 2 POLE)
 - All parameters in LFO sub-mode
 -  Effector parameters (Type, Speed, Depth and Feedback)
 -  VCF ENV Src